 The secondary goal of this collection is to trace the spread of hip-hop via radio over the 1980s and 90s by providing regional and historical context for the episodes.

-Please spread the word, donate or contribute to the project, and most of all: enjoy the music.
+Please spread the word, contribute tapes to the project, and most of all: enjoy the music.
 Whether you're a young kid looking to dig into the classics or an old head looking for a specific episode of a favorite show, this is your spot.
-The archive is still in the very, very early stages so every new episode helps.
+The archive is still in the early stages so every new episode helps.

 What you see here is just the start.
 Here's a rundown of what's planned:

 - More shows - Build up historical NYC recordings, get a wider representation of regional shows around the US, and start to tell the story of hip-hop radio outside of the US.

 - More detail - Expand the histories about each show and DJ/host in the database and the metadata on each episode.